aleon1220/kiwiki/devops-tools/terraform/readme.md

-# Terraform uses and cheat sheet
+# Terraform uses & cheat sheet
 You may follow the steps in order

 ## Installation